Skip to main content

 Scope and Contents

-Letter from Philip Showalter Hench to Lawrence Reed, March 13, 1950
+Letters from Philip Showalter Hench to Blossom [Emilie M.] Reed, September 1951

 Scope and Contents From the Series: Series IV.
 Philip Showalter Hench primarily consists of materials that Hench created or collected while researching the U.S. Army Yellow Fever Commission.
 Items in this series date from around 1850 to around 1865 with the bulk of the items dating from 1937 to 1960.
 Researchers who are studying the yellow fever experiments will be particularly interested in the materials (e.g. interviews, autobiographies) that document first-hand accounts of the events surrounding the experiments.
 Other...